 Trust Deed: A formal debt plan which allows you to pay what you can afford each month for 4 years.
 After the Trust Deed is finished any outstanding debt – and interest and charges – will be written off.

 Bankruptcy/ sequestration: There are various routes to go bankrupt in Scotland but bankruptcy lasts for 1 year.
-The application fee is £200, but you could be asked to make contributions towards your bankruptcy for a total of 3 years.
-If your income is solely benefits based then you won’t be asked to make a contribution, whereas if you are in employment you could be asked to make a monthly payment plan.
+The application fee is £200 for the debtor application, but you could be asked to make contributions towards your bankruptcy for a total of 4 years.
+If your income is solely benefits based then you won’t be asked to make a contribution, whereas if you are in employment, have assets with equity or have a private pension you could be asked to make a monthly payment.